Gavin Tucker: Background

-Tucker was born and raised in St. Anthony, Newfoundland and Labrador, on June 17, 1986.
+Tucker was born in St. Anthony, NL, and raised in Ship Cove, Newfoundland and Labrador, on June 17, 1986.
+He started practicing traditional martial arts like taekwondo and judo in his teens, before leaving for Nova Scotia to study.
+He graduated from St. Francis Xavier University after studying jazz, music industry and performance.
+After stationing permanently in Halifax, he got interested in martial arts and found a gym to train at.
 Tucker began competing in mixed martial arts in 2009.
-He competed on the regional scene, almost exclusively in The Maritimes of Canada.
+He competed on the regional scene, almost exclusively in the Maritimes of Canada.

 Mixed martial arts career

 Early career

 Tucker was the reigning Extreme Cage Combat Featherweight Champion when he was signed to the UFC in early 2017.

 Ultimate Fighting Championship

 Tucker made his promotional debut on February 19, 2017 against Sam Sicilia at UFC Fight Night 105.
 Tucker won the fight via unanimous decision.